anymail/django-anymail/docs/esps/mailersend.rst

       ANYMAIL = {
           ...
-          "MAILERSEND_INBOUND_SECRET": "<your inbound secret>",
+          "MAILERSEND_INBOUND_SECRET": "<secret from inbound management page>",
       }

-MailerSend generates a unique secret for each inbound route url; if you remove and re-add your route you will need to update this setting with the new secret.
+MailerSend generates a unique secret for each inbound route url; if you edit your route you will need to update this setting with the new secret.
 (Also, activity tracking webhooks use a *different* secret, with a different setting---see above.)